-different epochs (Appendix B).
+The gain files include coefficients for the gain and the parallel and serial CTI for different epochs at three reference CCD temperatures (-75C, -61.5C and -48C).
+The gain coefficients are defined in Appendix A. The coefficients are derived using the 55Fe line in the corner sources spectra at different epochs (Appendix B).
 Two sets of gain and CTI coefficients are included in the gain files for this release.
 One set of coefficients, derived from all the events in the corner sources, is used by the software to calculate the event energy when no trap correction is applied.
 The second set, derived from the columns of the corner sources less affected by charge traps, is used when the traps energy corrections are applied.
 The CTI energy dependence is modelled with a broken power-law functional form (Appendix A.6).

 The gain files format allows for the energy correction for charge trap losses.
-The traps are identified in the gain files by their locations in detector coordinates (RAWX, RAWY), their extensions in pixels (YEXTENT) and their depths in eV (OFFSET) measured at the incident photons'reference energy of 1856 eV (the Tycho Silicon $K\alpha$ line energy value as measured in XMM observations).
+The traps are identified in the gain files by their locations in detector coordinates (RAWX, RAWY), their extensions in pixels (YEXTENT) and their depths in eV (OFFSET) measured at the incident photons'reference energy of 1856 eV for Tycho, or 1863 eV for Cas A - both of these Silicon K α line energies were measured from early XMM-Newton MOS1 observations.
 Starting with the release HEASOFT 6.11, the Swift software derives the trap corrected energy and saves it in the PI column of the cleaned events files for each valid X-ray event.
 The temperature dependence of the trap depths has been modelled and the appropriate corrections are included in the PC gain file (Appendix C.4); in WT mode a temperature dependence is not observed because of its faster frame readout time.

-3.2 Gain and CTI coefficients
+3.3 Gain and CTI coefficients

-The gain and CTI coefficients are derived using the 55Fe line in the four radioactive corner sources spectra at different epochs (Appendix B).
-The evolution of the measured line centroids from 2007-Sep-05 to 2016-Nov-01 at a CCD temperature of -60°C is shown in Figure 3, left panel.
+The gain and CTI coefficients are derived using the 55 Fe line in the four radioactive corner sources spectra at different epochs (Appendix B).
+The evolution of the measured line centroids from 2007-Sep-05 to 2018-May-31 at a CCD temperature of $-60^{\circ}C$ is shown in Figure 2, left panel.
 The line centroid values are decreasing due to the effects of radiation damage that introduces charge traps in various pixels of the detector.
 The incremental level of degradation experienced during the last year is similar to that measured in previous epochs.

-3.3 Trap corrections
+3.4 Trap corrections

 The charge traps generated by radiation damage cause the loss of a fraction of the energy of the detected X-ray events during the signal transfer and readout process (Pagani et al. 2011).
+The gain files include position-dependent energy offsets (OFFSET) to correct for trap losses in individual pixels larger than 20 eV (Appendix A.7).
+The losses caused by shallower traps are instead modelled and corrected for with the CTI coefficients which apply uniformly for all pixels.